dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2024.03.04 - now, [N1XYZ](https://github.com/n1xyz/)

+- Design and implementation of L2 storage replication protocol.
 - Maintained and enhanced the codebase of a **LMAX based central limit order book**
 - Designed and implemented **perpetuals funding index**, **reduce orders**, **liquidator mechanics**(with a **sans-io based bot**).
 - Reduced bugs and maintenance overhead by introducing several **typestate patterns**